wenwenguo0902/wenwenguo0902.github.io/content/authors/admin/_index.md

     summary: |2-
       - Conducted literature review, pre-registration, experiment stimuli and scale designs to determine journalist strategies to restore trust.
       - Coordinated with fellow ASCoR members and scholars from over 32 countries to distribute the questionnaire and conduct the experiment.
-      - The research proposal has been presented on ICA24 and Etmaal 2024, and awarded with the Top Extended Abstract Award in ICA24.
+      - The research proposal has been presented on ICA24 (Top Extended Abstract Award), Etmaal 2024, and ECREA24.
       - Key Methods: Experiment, Survey, R, SPSS
   - position: "Research Assistant | Dissecting Digital Natives’ Political Preferences: Election Campaigns and YouTube Media Exposure"
     institution: Amsterdam School of Communication Research / ASCoR